larrykluger/Register-Plus-Redux/readme.txt

 == Frequently Asked Questions ==

 = How is Register Plus Redux related to Register Plus? = Register Plus was abandoned by skullbit sometime after September, 2008 following the release of Register Plus 3.5.1.
-As of September, 2009 skullbit's website was undergoing maintence.
+As of September, 2009 skullbit's website was undergoing maintenance.
 Several bugs have been reported to the Register Plus plugin forum since that time, to resolve these bugs and continue development radiok forked the project.

 = What's New? or What's Coming Soon? =
 Visit <http://radiok.info/blog/category/history/> to view recent changes